Learn more about cookies

 The Society of Scientists and Parliament Members TUTKAS was established in 1970.
 It aims to establish positive connections between MPs and researchers that enable the exchange of information as well as to promote the critical examination of planning, decision-making and result utilization in relation to science.
 The membership of TUTKAS consists of almost 800 researchers and the 200 Members of Parliament.About once a month, TUTKAS arranges a seminar to which all of its members are invited.
 People who have completed an academic degree and work in research are eligible for membership.
-TUTKAS is chaired by MP Outi Alanko-Kahiluoto and its deputy chair is Ilkka Ruostetsaari from the University of Tampere.
+TUTKAS is chaired by MP Outi Alanko-Kahiluoto and its deputy chair is Pirjo Ståhle from the Aalto University.

-Parliament has around sixty friendship and cooperation groups established by MPs.
 The purpose of friendship groups is to maintain ties with parliaments in other countries and regions and to learn more about their cultures and social systems.
 Friendship groups supplement Parliament's official international relations.
 They are especially important when, for one reason or another, there is no official contact with some countries.
 Friendship groups are set up by MPs.

-The Finnish Parliament Network on Human Rights and the Finnish Parliament Group on Global Issues:Pia Immonen +358 9 432 3530, pia.immonen(at)parliament.fi
+Finnish Parliament Network on Human Rights and Finnish Parliament Group on Global Issues:Pia Immonen +358 9 432 3530, pia.immonen(at)parliament.fi

 International Network of Young Parliamentarians of the Parliament of Finland: